 Bigger threats

-.
+The coronavirus is not our enemy.
 What we’re dealing with is a consequence of our own disconnect from nature and our disregard of the natural cycles of life and death.
 What’s more, there are far bigger threats: droughts, pollution, inequality and humanity’s adamant disregard of other creatures’ and plants’ habitats and way of life.

 Beauty out of chaos